aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Almost five centuries as a Portuguese colony came to a close with independence in 1975.
 Large-scale emigration by whites, economic dependence on South Africa, a severe drought, and a prolonged civil war hindered the country's development.
-The ruling party formally abandoned Marxism in 1989, and a new constitution the following year provided for multiparty elections and a free market economy.
-A UN-negotiated peace agreement with rebel forces ended the fighting in 1992.
-Heavy flooding in both 1999 and 2000 severely hurt the economy.
-Political stability and sound economic policies have encouraged recent foreign investment.
+The ruling Front for the Liberation of Mozambique (FRELIMO) party formally abandoned Marxism in 1989, and a new constitution the following year provided for multiparty elections and a free market economy.
+A UN-negotiated peace agreement between FRELIMO and rebel Mozambique National Resistance (RENAMO) forces ended the fighting in 1992.
+In December 2004, Mozambique underwent a delicate transition as Joaquim CHISSANO stepped down after 18 years in office.
+His newly elected successor, Armando Emilio GUEBUZA, has promised to continue the sound economic policies that have encouraged foreign investment.

 People Mozambique